 Apprenticeship Requirements (Stricter Than State Law)

 California already requires one apprentice hour per five journeyman hours on public works.
 CWAs often set higher targets or add additional reporting, including documenting the apprentice's program and graduation status.
-New legislation (AB 3018) gives the Labor Commissioner authority to investigate violations and impose civil penalties up to $10,000 per month per non-compliant contractor.
+AB 3018 gives the Labor Commissioner authority to investigate violations and impose civil penalties up to $10,000 per month per non-compliant contractor.

 The Letter of Assent